GoogleChrome/developer.chrome.com/site/en/blog/faster-wasm-debugging/index.md

 It's still a fairly small example and you would likely not see any of the real issues you would see in a really big application, but we can still show you what the new features are.
 It's quick and easy to set up and to try for yourself!

 In the last post, we discussed how to compile and debug this example.
-Let's do that again, but let's also take a peak at the //performance//:
+Let's do that again, but let's also take a peak at the _//performance//_:

 ```bash
 $ emcc -sUSE_SDL=2 -g -O0 -o mandelbrot.html mandelbrot.cc -sALLOW_MEMORY_GROWTH
 ```

 This command produces a 3MB wasm binary.
 And the bulk of that, as you might expect, is debug information.
-You can verify this with the `llvm-objdump` tool[^1] for example:
+You can verify this with the `llvm-objdump` tool< sup >[[1]](#footnote-1)</sup> for example:

-[^1]: If you don't have a recent version of `llvm-objdump` on your system, and you are using `emsdk`, you can find it in the `emsdk/upstream/bin` directory.
+[<span id="footnote-1">1</span>]: If you don't have a recent version of `llvm-objdump` on your system, and you are using `emsdk`, you can find it in the `emsdk/upstream/bin` directory.

 ```bash
 $ llvm-objdump -h mandelbrot.wasm